Tackling Loneliness at University

 It’s okay to be alone

-As current and ex-university students who have gone through this, we would like to assure you that it is completely okay to feel lonely.
-If you find yourself having to walk to class alone or eat a meal by yourself, you’re not doing anything wrong.
+As current and ex-university students who have gone through this, we would like to assure you that it is completely normal if you feel lonely.
+If you find yourself walking to class or eating a meal alone, you’re not doing anything wrong.
 Rather, these are common experiences, and everyone around you is going through the same thing.
-Dealing with this stark transition in friendship dynamics, struggling to find your place, and learning to find comfort in being alone might even be a quintessential part of the university experience.
+Dealing with this stark transition in friendship dynamics, struggling to find your place, and learning to find comfort in being alone is a common phase that many move through during the university experience.

 1) Take the first step: Initiate conversations!